Do you remember the first time you discovered what “

 But that’s because I hate to see something with so much potential destroy itself like that.

-But like they say, shit happens.
+But like they say, things happen.
 And in this case, it was for the worst.

 Featured image source: Darling In The Franxx Wallpaper